-Figure 7: Average cluster size, removing the largest one, as a function of the force threshold $f/\langle F\rangle$.
-The inset shows the power α of the cluster size distribution $n(s, f/\langle F\rangle)$ as a function of $f/\langle F\rangle$.
+Fig. 7.
+Average cluster size, removing the largest one, as a function of the force threshold $f/\langle F \rangle$.
+The inset shows the power α of the cluster size distribution $n(s,f/\langle F \rangle)$ as a function of $f/\langle F \rangle$.

-Both dimensions are fairly equal to 1.8 for values of f/<F>, roughly, lower than 1.
-A slight increase can be perceived from f/<F>=0 until $f/<F>\simeq 1$ where a marked drop takes place.
+Both dimensions are fairly equal to 1.8 for values of $f/\langle F \rangle$, roughly, lower than 1.
+A slight increase can be perceived from $f/\langle F \rangle = 0$ until $f/\langle F \rangle \simeq 1$ where a marked drop takes place.
 This fall of the fractal dimension is sharper and deeper for the mass dimension but clearly present in both cases.
 The calculation of the fractal dimensions cannot be carried out beyond the limit shown since the network rapidly disaggregates.
-Thus we find a change of behavior of the contact network in the vicinity of f/<F>=1 that could be assigned to a change in the universality class that describes the network as a function of the force threshold.
+Thus, we find a change of behavior of the contact network in the vicinity of $f/\langle F \rangle = 1$ that could be assigned to a change in the universality class that describes the network as a function of the force threshold.

-3..
-6 Third order loops of contacts
+3.6.
+Third order loops of contacts

 A third order loop is defined as a three-step walk whose first and last nodes are the same.
-Third order loops are thus contacts arranged in a triangular fashion whose number can be computed by the clustering coefficient [8, 9] or the third moment of the adjacency matrix [12].
-In rigidity theory [13] these are, in two dimensions, the simplest rigid structures.
-Indeed if we think in a triangle whose edges are rigid and joined by freely rotational hinges it remains undeformed upon external perturbations.
-On the contrary a square made of rigid hinges and freely rotational hinges is easily deformed by shear in parallel sides.
+Third order loops are thus contacts arranged in a triangular fashion whose number can be computed by the clustering coefficient [Newman, 2003; Costa et al., 2007] or the third moment of the adjacency matrix [Goh et al., 2001].
+In rigidity theory [Crapo, 1979] these are, in two dimensions, the simplest rigid structures.
+Indeed if we consider a triangle whose edges are rigid and joined by freely rotational hinges, it will remain undeformed upon external perturbations.
+On the contrary, a square made of rigid edges and freely rotational hinges is easily deformed by shear on parallel sides.
 It is important to note that it is a sufficient, but not necessary, condition for a polygon to be rigid that all its faces are composed of triangles.
-Thus, triangles may be important for the rigidity displayed by granular packing in two dimensions.
+Thus, triangles may be important for the rigidity displayed by granular packings in two dimensions.

-Figure 8: Left panel: the mass fractal dimension as a function of $f/\langle F \rangle$ for all samples with N=2048.
-Right panel: the box counting fractal dimension as a function of $f/\langle F \rangle$ for all samples with N=2048.
+Fig. 8.
+(Left panel) The mass fractal dimension as a function of $f/\langle F \rangle$ for all samples with N=2048.
+(Right panel) The box counting fractal dimension as a function of $f/\langle F \rangle$ for all samples with N=2048.